-Ericsson Nikola Tesla d.d. (the Parent Company) is a joint stock company incorporated and domiciled in Croatia.
+Ericsson Nikola Tesla d.d. (the Company) is a joint stock company incorporated and domiciled in Croatia.
 The address of its registered office is Krapinska 45, 10000 Zagreb, the Republic of Croatia.
-The Parent Company's shares are listed on the Public Joint Stock Company listing on the Zagreb Stock Exchange.
-Ericsson Nikola Tesla d.d. has prepared these consolidated financial statements as at 31 December 2017 and for the year then ended for the Parent Company, its five active subsidiaries (of which two are domiciled in Croatia, one in Bosnia and Herzegovina, one in Kosovo and one in Belarus), and two inactive subsidiaries domiciled in Croatia (together "the Group").
-A summary of the Group's principal accounting policies is set out below.
+The Company's shares are listed on the Public Joint Stock Company listing on the Zagreb Stock Exchange.
+A summary of the Company's principal accounting policies is set out below